mtashev/FineWine/README.md

 Current version is 1.0.

-<a href="https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=906687659&mt=8">Check it out.
-It's available in the App Store.</a>
+Check it out.
+It's available in the <a href="https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=906687659&mt=8">App Store.</a>

 Code refactoring is also in progress.